 Wandering the lands you will stumble upon some strange creatures, some ambivalent to you passing through, some who are hostile to you and want to see you come to harm, or be their next meal.
-A handy tip is to always check an area with the 'Alt' key, hold it down to see only living entities and their intentions (green = not hostile, red = hostile).
-This one view alone with become invaluable in determining threats and finding your way out of overwhelmingly tricky situations.
+A handy tip is to always check an area with the ‘Alt’ key, hold it down to see only living entities and their intentions (green = not hostile, red = hostile).
+This one view alone will become invaluable in determining threats and finding your way out of overwhelmingly tricky situations.

 Often its worth looking at the creatures and finding more about them, because information is power in the precarious pursuit of survival.

 You pass a salty stretch of water, where a brooding rosepuff grows.
 You are amazed by the undulations of the spores into a rose plasma.
 Each plant or animal examined will often reveal their status, their difficulty and their relations with you.
 Who would want to disturb such a perfect example of mutated life in Qud, when it neither wishes you good nor harm?

 Remember to check water pools, most are brackish and salty and of no value (unless there is a way to purify them of their salt content?), but you may stumble upon a fresh source of water, and indeed it is a necessity for life and survival but also in the World of Qud, fresh water is a currency with which to arm and kit yourself out with useful weapons and tools.

 Be mindful of the scarcity of fresh water.